hamzasalahds/hamzasalahds/README.md

 <h2>Hi 👋, I'm Hamza Salah</h1>

 <h3 align="left">About me: </h3>

-Results-driven data professional skilled in Python, R, SQL, Power BI, and Tableau.
-Adept at transforming complex data into actionable insights for decision-making.
-Currently pursuing a master’s in data science with a focus on statistical analysis and machine learning.
+Results-driven Data Analyst with a proven track record of leveraging data to drive business outcomes.
+Skilled in Python, R, SQL, Power BI, and Tableau, with experience in projects ranging from healthcare to retail.
+Demonstrated ability to lead teams, uncover actionable insights, and implement data-driven solutions.
+Committed to continuous learning, I am currently pursuing a Master of Science in Data Science with a focus on statistical analysis and machine learning.

 - 👨‍💻 All my projects are available on [**GitHub**](https://github.com/hamzasalahds/projects/blob/main/README.md#data-science-portfolio).